bzy-xyz/nuclearcraft-fission/README.md

   and 5 cells at a time, and chooses probabilistically weighted by a power of the objective function value (power dependent on step count).
     * This step is parallelized with OpenMP support.
-* Before iteration 500, imposes XYZ symmetry on the reactor to "kickstart" the search process.
+* Imposes symmetry in early iterations.
+Relaxes symmetry restrictions over time.
 * Does its best not to revisit reactor patterns seen in the past (but doesn't know about rotations or reflections).
 * Runs for 20k steps.